Simon Bezuidenhout

-Simon Jurgens Bezuidenhout (born 11 July 1946) is a former South African cricketer who played first-class cricket for Eastern Province in South Africa from 1968 to 1982.
+Simon Jurgens Bezuidenhout (11 July 1946 – 1 September 2023) was a South African cricketer who played first-class cricket for Eastern Province in South Africa from 1968 to 1982.

 Bezuidenhout was a batsman who spent most of his career as an opener.
 His highest first-class score was 141, batting at number six in the 1970–71 Currie Cup against Transvaal.
 His highest List A cricket score was 114 not out against the South Africa African XI in 1976–77.